aws/serverless-application-model/docs/safe_lambda_deployments.rst

 Hooks are extremely powerful because:

 - **Not limited by Lambda function duration**: CodeDeploy invokes the hook function asynchrnously.
-The function will receive an identifier that should be used with an explicit call with CodeDeploy API to report success or failure.
+The function will receive a ``deploymentId`` and ``lifecycleEventHookExecutinId`` that should be used with a call to the CodeDeploy API to report success or failure.
   Therefore you can build a workflow that runs for several minutes or hours before completing the hook by calling CodeDeploy API.

 - **New Version is created before PreTraffic Hook runs**: Before PreTraffic hook runs, the Lambda Version containing the new code has been created.
 But this version is not serving any traffic yet.
-Therefore, in your hook function, you can directly invoke the version to run integration tests or even pre-warm the Lambda containers before exposing to production traffic.
+Therefore, in your hook function, you can directly invoke the version to run integration tests or even pre-warm the Lambda containers before exposing to production traffic. ``Note`` - The event payload delivered to the Hook function will not contain the Lambda ARN to be tested.
+  We recommend adding an Envrionment variable to the Hook function that maintains the current version of the function requiring safe deployments

+    	.. code: yaml

+          CurrentVersion: !Ref MySafeLambdaFunction.Version

 - **Hooks are executed per-function**: Each Lambda function gets its own PreTraffic and PostTraffic hook (technically speaking hooks are executed once per DeploymentGroup, but in this case the DeploymentGroup contains only one Lambda Function).
 So you can customize the hooks logic to the function that is being deployed.

-Checkout the examples folder for an example for how to create a hook function.

     NOTE: If the Hook functions are created by the same SAM template that is deployed, then make sure to turn off traffic shifting deployments for the hook functions.
+Also, you should not rely on SAM to create the default function Role, since it will not contain the necessary permissions to call the CodeDepoloy APIs or Invoke your Lambda function requiring Safe Deployments for testing.
+    Instead, either use the [Role](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#awsserverlessfunction) attibute to specify your own custom Role or use the [Policies](https://github.com/awslabs/serverless-application-model/blob/master/versions/2016-10-31.md#resource-types) attribute to provide the permissions needed.

         .. code:: yaml
+            FunctionName: 'CodeDeployHook_preTrafficHook'
             DeploymentPreference:
                 Enabled: false
+            Role: [yourCustomRoleArnHere]
+            Policies:
+             - [YourPolicyTemplateHere]

+  Checkout the [lambda_safe_deployments](https://github.com/awslabs/serverless-application-model/tree/master/examples/2016-10-31/lambda_safe_deployments) folder for an example for how to create SAM template that contains a hook function.

 Internals
 ~~~~~~~~~